 * * * * * * * * *

-The RoadSafe for Parents Campaign offers solutions and information for parents worried about the dangers and costs of their teenagers learning to drive.
+The RoadSafe for Parents Campaign offers solutions and information for parents worried about the dangers and costs of their teenagers learning to drive, just make sure you are with them at all times because they could be detained for driving without a license that way you avoid having to contact a Juvenile Criminal Law firm.
 The campaign philosophy is to highlight the key role parents have to play in making their teenagers the best drivers.
 There is increasing evidence that social factors have an impact on young drivers, and that parental involvement is significant.